HarunTeper/ros2-end-to-end-distributed/README.md

   - Download Gurobi 10.0.3, which is an older version and can be found below the current version of Gurobi 11.0.0.

-  - Download the installer for your respective operating system.
+  - Download Gurobi for your respective operating system.
 For the VM, it is the **gurobi10.0.3_linux64.tar.gz** file.

   - Extract the gurobi folder that is in your *Downloads* folder into your home directory.